Dayton Birth Injury Lawyer

 Therefore, it is important to speak to a lawyer as soon as you suspect medical malpractice.
 In the early stages of your child’s life, we can monitor any difficulties and get an expert estimate of the total financial and emotional damages over his or her lifetime.
 Our skilled attorneys fight for justice to give children with birth injuries lives that are as full and comfortable as possible.

-Schedule a free consultation if your child suffered a birth injury
+Schedule a free consultation with a Dayton birth injury lawyer

 To learn more about how we help families who have been affected by birth injuries, contact the Dayton medical malpractice lawyers at Elk & Elk today.
 We’re available 24/7/365.
-Call 1-800-ELK-OHIO (1-800-355-6446).
+Call (937) 401-2114.
 We work on a contingency fee basis, meaning that we will represent you for free until we secure fair compensation for you and your family.